-We consider our estimates conservative because carbon release from further, in this study unaccounted sources, are likely to increase the strength of the full permafrostcarbon feedback.
+We consider our estimates conservative because carbon release from further, in this study unaccounted sources, are likely to increase the strength of the full permafrost carbon feedback.

-Firstly, our study focuses solely on the carbon fluxes resulting from newly thawed soils and deposits in our simulation scenarios, thus excluding carbon fluxes from permafrost-affected soils in the current active layer.
-These soils will also warm to different levels under RCP scenarios and very likely will be subject to enhanced mineralization of the large already seasonally thawed C pool of about 500 Pg (Hugelius et al., 2014).
-Secondly, we do not account for the contribution of newly thawed organic matter of low quality, which we assume recalcitrant on the timescale considered here (i.e. 40-70% of thawed organic matter is not available for release).
-More data and longer time series of incubation experiments, in combination with modelling work of soil-carbon dynamics, are needed to better constrain timescale assumptions for soil organic matter decomposition.
-Also of importance are improved data-based estimates of CH4: CO2 anaerobic production ratios, which determine the share of carbon emitted as CH4.
-Thirdly, we do not account for the presence, and potential thaw 5 and mobilization, of deep frozen carbon outside the Yedoma and RTK region.
-Currently no coherent data is available on the distribution and organic carbon characteristics of soils and sediments below 3 m depth for large regions in Siberia, Alaska, and Canada.
-Our model results suggest that these depths will be affected by thaw over the coming centuries and available thawed organic matter would contribute to the permafrost carbon feedback.
-Fourthly, we do not consider carbon release from degrading submarine permafrost which might result in an underestimation of circumpolar permafrost-affected methane fluxes in our study (Shakhova et al., 2010).
-Fifthly, extensive permafrost degradation can support a large and abrupt release of fossil CH4 from below the permafrost cap based on presence of regional hydrocarbon reservoirs and geologic pathways for gas migration (Walter Anthony et al., 2012).
-We do not consider this pathway of abrupt methane release which could lead to a nongradual increase in the permafrost-carbon feedback if sub-cap CH4 increases nonlinearly with warming.
+- 1. Our study focuses solely on the carbon fluxes resulting from newly thawed soils and deposits in our simulation scenarios, thus excluding carbon fluxes from permafrost-affected soils in the current active layer.
+These soils will also warm to different levels under RCP scenarios and very likely will be subject to enhanced mineralization of the large already seasonally thawed C pool of about 500 Pg (Hugelius et al., 2014). - 2.
+We do not account for the contribution of newly thawed organic matter of low quality, which we assume recalcitrant on the timescale considered here (i.e. 40 to 70% of thawed organic matter is not available for release).
+More data and longer time series of incubation experiments, in combination with modelling work of soil carbon dynamics, are needed to better constrain timescale assumptions for soil organic matter decomposition.
+Also of importance are improved data-based estimates of $CH_4:CO_2$ anaerobic production ratios, which determine the share of carbon emitted as CH_4 . - 3.
+We do not account for the presence, and potential thaw and mobilization of deep frozen carbon outside the Yedoma and refrozen thermokarst region.
+Currently no coherent data are available on the distribution and organic carbon characteristics of soils and sediments below 3 m depth for large regions in Siberia, Alaska and Canada.
+Our model results suggest that these depths will be affected by thaw over the coming centuries and available thawed organic matter would contribute to the permafrost carbon feedback. - 4.
+We do not consider carbon release from degrading submarine permafrost which might result in an underestimation of circumpolar permafrost-affected CH4 fluxes in our study (Shakhova et al., 2010). - 5.
+Extensive permafrost degradation can support a large and abrupt release of fossil CH4 from below the permafrost cap based on the presence of regional hydrocarbon reservoirs and geologic pathways for gas migration (Walter Anthony et al., 2012).
+We do not consider this pathway of potentially abrupt CH4 release which could lead to a non-gradual increase in the permafrost carbon feedback if sub-cap CH4 increases non-linearly with warming.
 Likely, the most important omission in our study stems from changes in the high-latitude carbon balance caused by altered vegetation dynamics.
-Here, an increased carbon uptake through more productive high-latitude vegetation and the renewal of carbon sinks in drained thermokarst basins can considerably decrease the net carbon loss on centennial time-scales (Schaphoff et al., 2013; van Huissteden et al., 2011).
-Yet this loss can be partially compensated through enhanced respiration of soil-surface organic matter which is stored in large amounts 25 in permafrost regions (but which was not incorporated into permafrost in the past and thus is not considered in this study here).
-On the other hand, a transition from tundratowards taiga-dominated landscapes as a consequence of high-latitude warming can strongly decrease surface albedo and therefore additionally warm permafrost regions.
-We consider the implementation of high-latitude vegetation dynamics into permafrost permafrost-carbon feedback.

-models a key step towards an improved capturing of the timing and strength of the full
+Here, an increased carbon uptake through more productive highlatitude vegetation and the renewal of carbon sinks in drained thermokarst basins can considerably decrease the net carbon loss on centennial timescales (Schaphoff et al., 2013; van Huissteden et al., 2011).
+Yet this loss can be partially compensated through enhanced respiration of soil surface organic matter which is stored in large amounts in permafrost regions (but which was not incorporated into permafrost in the past and thus is not considered in this study).
+On the other hand, a transition from tundra- towards taiga-dominated landscapes as a consequence of high-latitude warming can strongly decrease surface albedo and therefore additionally warm permafrost regions.
+We consider the implementation of high-latitude vegetation dynamics into permafrost models a key step towards an improved capturing of the timing and strength of the full permafrost carbon feedback.

-The Supplement related to this article is available online at doi:10.5194/bgd-11-16599-2014-supplement.
+The Supplement related to this article is available online at doi:10.5194/bg-12-3469-2015-supplement.